piccolbo/superpipe/docs/blogpost.md

     EmptyTeam = list())
 ```

-You can access the Annies's phone in team "Avengers" with
+You can access Annie's phone in team "Avengers" with

 ```r